yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2020/index.md

 forum = 0
 +++

 Hey yuz-ers, what is up and welcome back to the… progress report.
-In this monthly report we offer you mayor rewrites to critical components, another sliced cut to slow shader compilation, tons of game fixes, and the promise of a very bright future ahead.
+In this monthly report we offer you major rewrites to critical components, another sliced cut to slow shader compilation, tons of game fixes, and the promise of a very bright future ahead.
 Let’s get started!

 <!--more-->